NEWS

-LEARN MORE ABOUT RECAP PRETERM AND THE COHORT PLATFOM IN OUR E-LEARNING – COURSE
+LEARN MORE ABOUT RECAP PRETERM AND THE COHORT PLATFORM IN OUR E-LEARNING – COURSE

 The RECAP preterm platform promotes collaborative research by pooling data from very preterm cohorts and provides exciting opportunities to generate new knowledge about the consequences of preterm birth.